 Preheat the oven to 375F

-Combine sugar and cinnamon in a small bowl, set aside.
+Combine 1/4 cup sugar and cinnamon in a small bowl, set aside.

 Unroll one can of crescent rolls and place at the bottom of a 9×13 baking dish.
 Seal the perforations with fingers.

-Lightly brush with melted butter with canola oil, sprinkle with sugar-cinnamon mixture.
+Lightly brush with melted butter with canola oil, sprinkle with half the sugar-cinnamon mixture.

-Using a hand mixer blend softened cream cheese, sugar and vanilla until well combined.
-Using a spatula spread filling onto dough.
+Using a hand mixer blend softened cream cheese, remaining 1 cup sugar and vanilla until well combined.
+Using a spatula spread filling onto the dough.
 Scatter fresh blackberries over cream cheese.

 Unroll second can crescent rolls and carefully place over blackberries, seal the perforation with fingers.

-Brush with melted butter and sprinkle with cinnamon-sugar.
+Brush with melted butter and sprinkle with remaining cinnamon-sugar.

 Bake for 25-30 minutes or until top is golden brown